 An attorney usually files these documents, but business owners can also file them themselves.

-After approval from DCCED, you can submit your business certificate to the county recorder for filing with local authorities.
+In our case, after approval from DCCED, we submitted our business certificate to the county recorder for filing with local authorities.

 You'll need to appoint a Registered Agent for your LLC.
-The agent must be an Alaska resident and registered as an individual or business entity with the state.
+We recommend getting an agent who's an Alaska resident and registered as an individual or business entity with the state.

-The agent will receive any legal documents on behalf of your company and forward them to you in a timely manner.
+The agent will receive any legal documents on behalf of your company and forward them to you on time.